thuml/AutoTimes/README.md

 ## In-context Forecasting

-AutoTimes can **also utilize the instructions in time series**, where we propose in-context forecasting.
-Based on the zero-shot forecasting scenario, we uniformly select forecasting demonstration from the target domain and adopt it as the prompt.
-The composed **time series sentence** is fed into our forecaster for the prediction of the lookback window.
+AutoTimes can **also utilize the instructions in time series**, where we propose **in-context forecasting**.
+Inspired by In-Context Learning of LLMs, we provide forecasting demonstration from the target domain as the prompt.
+The composed **time series sentence** is fed into our forecaster, which effectively empowers the prediction.

 <p align="center">
 <img src="./figures/in-context.png" alt="" align=center />